 Consider a system with 5 customer types $A$ through $E$ and 5 server types $0$ through $4$ connected as $0 - A - 1 - B - 2 - C - 3 - D - 4 - E$, with $\mu_{A0}=100$ and the remaining $\mu_{ij}$ as in the critically loaded case.
-Set $\beta_3 = 0.96$ while $\beta_0, \beta_1, \beta_2, \beta_4 = 0.01$.
-(See Figure~\ref{fig:underload and critical load counterexample}.)
+Set $\beta_3 = 0.96$ while $\beta_0, \beta_1, \beta_2, \beta_4 = 0.01$; see Figure \ref {figunderloadandcriticalloadcounterexample}.

-By the above discussion, this system must be unstable for $\rho = 1$ and positive queues.
-We therefore need to consider only the first 4 customer types ($E$ is a customer type leaf and doesn't matter) in underload.
+By the above discussion, this system must be unstable for $\rho= 1$ and positive queues.
+We therefore need to consider only the first 4 customer types ($E$ is a customer-type leaf and does not matter) in underload.
 We compute

-and eigenvalues are $\{-14.6, -201.1, 3.91 \pm 18.1 i\}$.
+and eigenvalues are $\{-14.6, -201.1, 3.91 \pm18.1 i\}$.\vadjust{\goodbreak}

-While we showed above that sufficiently small systems are at least locally stable, we will show now that, in the underload case, any sufficiently large system is locally unstable for some parameter settings. \begin{lemma} In underload ($\rho < 1$), any shape of basic activity tree that includes a locally unstable system (i.e., with $A_u$ having an eigenvalue with positive real part) as a subset will, with some set of parameters $(\beta_j)$, $(\mu_{ij})$, become locally unstable.
-In particular, any shape of basic activity tree that includes instability example 1 (Figure~\ref{fig:underload counterexample 1}) above (for $\rho<1$) will be locally unstable for some set of parameters $\beta_j$, $\mu_{ij}$. \end{lemma}